 Submit an application

-In the final step of the membership process, you’ll be publicly recognized during one of our worship services, where we officially welcome you as a new covenant member of Grace Fellowship Church!
+In the final step of the membership process, you’ll be recognized at your campus where we officially welcome you as a new covenant member of Grace Fellowship Church!

 Our membership covenant